import traceback, poplib, smtplib

 if value is Singleton:

-value = getattr(obj, name, Singleton) # go for method
+value = getattr(obj, name, Singleton)

 if value is Singleton: